hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 4.1.
 Compact Serialization

-> **WARNING: This serialization method is in Beta, and API can be changed in a breaking way.**

 > **WARNING: Supported in client version 5.1+ and server version 5.0+.
-However, it is recommended to use 5.1+ client with a 5.1+ server because compatiblity is not guaranteed as compact is in Beta.**
+However, it is recommended to use 5.1+ client with a 5.1+ server.

-As an enhancement to existing serialization methods, Hazelcast offers a beta version of the compact serialization, with the following main features.
+As an enhancement to existing serialization methods, Hazelcast offers the compact serialization, with the following main features.

 * Separates the schema from the data and stores it per type, not per object which results in less memory and bandwidth usage